 An intangible asset is a useful resource without any physical presence.
-The assets such as trademarks, copyrights, patents, goodwill etc are intangible assets.
-You can now understand that such assets produce economic benefits but you can’t touch them like other assets such as PPE.
+Patents, copyrights, trademarks, and goodwill etc are intangible assets.
+Such assets produce economic benefits but you can’t touch them like other physical assets like Property Plants and Equipment (PPE).

 Assets can be classified into different types based on